Transport and Parking

 There are a limited number of permits available for the Garthdee campus.
 Any student can apply for a permit, but if the permit application is over subscribed, priority will be given to those who live furthest from the University and have less public transport options.

-Applications for 2019/2020 for returning students will open April to July 2019.
 New students will have the opportunity to apply after July once they have received their enrolment information and RGU login details.

 Robert Gordon University operates a car sharing scheme as part of its Green Travel Plan to encourage the reduction of vehicles travelling to its sites.